nilsreichardt/alt-text-api/README.md

 # AltTextAPI

+This project started at the Open Source Night at CHECK24.
+We only had ~2 hours to build a first proof of concept.
+The proof of concept already works.
+But the quality isn't ready for production.
+Until this is fixed, this project is still in progress.

 With "AltTextAPI" you can get the alt text of an image.
 Just call the API (https://alttextapi.com/v0/image-to-alt-text) with the image URL and you will get the alt text as a response.

 ```sh